pimmen/Overseer/demo/commandcenter.md

 ## Overseer

-Overseer has a lot more to offer then this and documentation for overseer can be found [here.](https://github.com/pimmen89/Overseer/tree/master/doc/html)
+**Note:** Overseer has a lot more to offer then what has been shown in this demo all of which is shown in the [documentation for overseer.](https://github.com/pimmen89/Overseer/tree/master/doc/html)